Tamburasca/kodi/README.md

     URL for XMLTV: http://localhost:3003/guide.xml

-Since KODI does not load the IPTV playlist in time (reason: docker container is not up when the playlist is loaded):
+Since the docker container may not yet be up when the playlist is loaded KODI's start needs to be delayed.
+Add the following line:

     systemctl edit kodi-autostart.service

-	add line:
     [Service]
     ExecStartPre=/bin/sleep 10